 It's important to check with state and local authorities regarding their requirements, as it may not be the same everywhere.

 Besides state and local requirements, the actual location that you are using the drape may also have its own regulations.
 Once you've checked with state and local authorities, you will want to check if the venue(s) has any other requirements.
 Unfortunately, it's far too complicated for a supplier to guarantee that their drape will pass every single flame retardant regulation and requirement at every state, local, and individual venue location.
 Usually the supplier and/or manufacturer will simply guarantee that the drape will pass the NFPA 701, as that is the most widely used standard.
 That said, you will want to check with the appropriate city and state authorities (whether that is the Fire Marshal or otherwise) and ask if there needs to be any other certification other than meeting the NFPA 701 standard.
 Then check with the venue and ask the same questions.
-Make sure that you keep those answers in mind when you are purchasing your drape.
+Make sure that you keep those answers in mind when you are purchasing your drape or other fabric product.

 Important Information Regarding Fabrics and Flame Treatments